-BRIAN WANSINK\
+BRIAN WANSINK

-The solitary nature of most scholarly activity rewards the focused, single-minded, individual.
-The social nature of transformative activities reward outreach-oriented individuals who juggle rigor and relevance.
-Using the notion of activism research - starting one's research with the intent of changing behavior - this chapter explores ways a scholar might find the motivation, insight, and short cuts to move from being a scholar to being a more transforming scholar.
+The solitary nature of most scholarly activity rewards the focused, single-minded individual.
+Yet, the social nature of transformative activities reward outreach-oriented individuals who juggle rigor and relevance.
+Using the notion of activism research - starting a research project that could have the potential to change behavior - this chapter explores ways a scholar might find the motivation and insight to move from being a published scholar to being a transforming scholar.
 It examines strategies of designing research and partnering with others in ways that have lead to transformation.

-ransformational research often identified by its results.
+Transformational research often identified by its results.
 It transforms thinking and behavior.
 It can happen without the researcher ever having any hope or intention for it to happen.
 Academia is ripe with examples of researchers who published a paper they saw as "no big deal" but which went on to transform a field.
-Milgram's (1963) work on compliance to authority has influenced the human subject regulations of every Institutional Review Board.
-Evan's (et al. 2005) work on childhood memories has changed the weight given to long-term recall testimonies in child abuse trials.
-Pechmann's work on tobacco use in films led to inoculation trailers on its intention.
+Milgram's (1963) work on compliance to authority has influenced the human subject regulations of every Institutional Review Evan's (et al. 2005) work on childhood memories has changed the weight given to long-term recall testimonies in child abuse trials.
+Pechmann's work on tobacco use in films led to inoculation trailers on DVDs, which depict smoking (Pechmann and Shih 1999).
+Although research can transform regardless of the original intent of the researcher, most academics seldom have a direct influence on nonacademics (Hill 1995).

+Activism research is different because of its intention.
 It is driven by the intention that the final product-if it evolves as expected-will change the behavior of a target population.
-It translates qualitative associations of participatory action research (Ozanne & Saatcioglu, 2008) into an more approach understandable for mainstream empirical researchers.
+It translates qualitative associations of participatory action research (Ozanne & Saatcioglu, 2008) into approach more understandable empirical mainstream researchers.
 Research activism focuses on actionable. solution-oriented variables that will initiate, clarify, or balance a critical debate (Dash, 1999; Fennigan, 2009).
 It is then aggressively disseminated with the dominant purpose of changing behavior among a targeted group of stakeholders.
 This could range from changing the way Congress votes on a bill to changing harmful habits of pregnant drug-users.
-In this way, activism has as much in common with being a behavioral scientist as it does with being a
+In this way, activism has as much in common with being a behavioral scientist as it does with being a behavioral engineer (cf. AUTM 2007-9).